Published by SchoolAdvisor on Dec 29, 2016, 05:33 PM

 Your final results will be a grade of A* to E for each subject taken.
 The maximum score is A*A*A* for 3 subjects, and A*A*A*A* for 4 subjects.

 If your child’s school offers an alternative to A-levels, it is likely to be the International Baccalaureate (IB or IBac).
 Developed in 1968 in Switzerland the IB has become very popular especially with independent schools.
-It is highly regarded by universities.
+Universities highly regard it.
 International Baccalaureate is available at several levels but the one which applies to students age 16-19 is the IB Diploma.
+Annually, there are two examination sessions- in May and November respectively.

 The Diploma Programme prepares students for effective participation in a rapidly evolving and increasingly global society as they: